 Shanghai, the second largest city in China, is removed from the capital of Beijing to the southeast.
 It is located in the Yangtze River Delta.
 The population is 16 million people, mostly Chinese.
 Shanghai does not look like Beijing at all – it’s a state-of-the-art metropolis, the shape of which is formed by skyscrapers made of concrete, steel and glass, annoying ads and trains on a magnetic pillow.
-The history of Shanghai has three interesting facts: the birth of the Communist Party of China, Soviet jazz under the leadership of Oleg Lundstrem and the Cultural Revolution.
-In 1921, in Shanghai, the founding congress of the Communist Party of China was held, in which Mao Zedong took part; from 1936 to 1947 in Shanghai, Oleg Lundstrem, who later moved to the USSR, directed the orchestra; and in 1966 the city announced the beginning of the Cultural Revolution.
+The history of the city has three interesting facts: the birth of the Communist Party of China, Soviet jazz under the leadership of Oleg Lundstrem and the Cultural Revolution.
+In 1921, in Shanghai, the founding congress of the Communist Party of China was held, in which Mao Zedong took part; from 1936 to 1947 Oleg Lundstrem, who later moved to the USSR, directed the orchestra; and in 1966 the city announced the beginning of the Cultural Revolution.

 But there are several important dates in the history of this city.
 In 1937, it was captured by the Japanese, and remained under their control until the defeat of Japan in 1945.
-In 1949, when the People’s Republic of China was announced, private shops and brothels were closed in free Shanghai.
+In 1949, when the People’s Republic of China was announced, private shops and brothels were closed in free city.

 The second date is 1990.
 The ruling Communist Party of China declared Shanghai the free-trade zone.
 Wealthy foreigners immediately appeared in the city, wealthy emigres began to return, business people from Hong Kong arrived.
 Market economy, price liberalization, duty-free trade – all this has activated construction in the city.

 In 1993, in Shanghai the Yangpu Bridge was built across the Huangpu River.
 It is 602 m long and is the longest suspension bridge in China.